emqx/emqx-docs/en_US/data-integration/data-bridge-timescale.md

 ## Create a Rule for TimescaleDB Sink

-This section demonstrates how to create a rule in the Dashboard to process messages from the source MQTT topic `t/#`  and send the processed results through a configured Sink to TimescaleDB.
+This section demonstrates how to create a rule in the Dashboard for processing messages from the source MQTT topic `t/#`, and sending the processed results to TimescaleDB via a configured Sink.

 1. Go to EMQX Dashboard and click **Integration** -> **Rules** from the left navigation menu.